-The Molecular Carcinogenesis and Chemoprevention (MCC) is one of OSUCCC–James' six highly interactive cancer research programs.
+The Molecular Carcinogenesis and Chemoprevention (MCC) is one of OSUCCC–James' five highly interactive cancer research programs.
 The programs comprise more than 200 leading scientists from 13 different colleges within OSU and affiliated academic institutions.

 Devoted to scientific excellence and specifically tailored to capitalize on the professional strengths and expertise of its members, MCC members’ research focuses on molecular carcinogenesis, bionutrition, translational chemoprevention and dietary prevention research.